Electronic Materials and Applications 2015

 |Who Should Attend|

 EMA 2015 is designed for scientists, engineers, students, researchers and manufacturers with an interest in materials for electronics, energy and sensor applications.
-The programming includes a mix of industrial, university and federal laboratory participants, presenting and discussing theoretical, experimental, applied and unifying approaches.
+The programming includes a mix of industrial, university and federal lab participants, discussing theoretical, experimental, applied, and unifying approaches.

 On or Before

 |Material Advantage Student Member||$150||$225|

 Note: All registrations, except Guest, include coffee breaks, welcome reception and conference dinner.